Frequently Asked Questions about our Products

 For mobile devices, the following options are available:

-We offer an Evaluation-Kit that allows you to familiarize yourself with the technology and test the system directly on your own premises under your own conditions.
+We offer a Starter-Kit that allows you to familiarize yourself with the technology and test the system directly on your own premises under your own conditions.
 This offers a quick-start guide and a setup wizard that implements the commissioning step-by-step (play background map into the system, scale the map, activate and place devices: done).

 For larger installations and for systems in the industrial sector, e.g. for production-critical applications, other interfaces can of course be used, importing the positions of the anchors from CAD plans, for example.
 We will gladly accompany the installation at your site and support you with API adaptation, implementation, integration and consulting.